joshydavid/information-security-study-notes/resources/cybersecurity-architecture.md

 - All softwares have bugs
 - % of those bugs will have security vulnerabilities
-- All softwares will ahve security vulnerabilities
+- All softwares will have security vulnerabilities

 ### Secure Coding